hanami88/ePharmaStore/README.md

 #### ✅ Key features on the checkout page:

-- 🛒 **Order Summary**
-  Displays all products added to the cart, including:
-  - Product name and quantity
-  - Price per item
-  - Total amount

-- 🏠 **Shipping Information**
-  - Users can select from their saved shipping addresses
-  - If no address exists, a prompt to add one is shown

-- 💳 **Payment Method**
-  - Currently supports: **Cash on Delivery (COD)** only

-- 📃 **Terms and Conditions Confirmation**
-  - A checkbox is required to agree with terms and conditions
-  - Users cannot proceed without accepting it

-- 📦 **Final Confirmation**
-  - Once all required fields are completed and terms accepted, the “Place Order” button becomes available.

 > This page ensures users can verify all details before placing an order.
 <img width="1440" height="812" alt="Ảnh màn hình 2025-07-29 lúc 12 19 00" src="https://github.com/user-attachments/assets/9dc7b424-2e8e-4e33-80d5-ce498555b80a" />